-An officer will initially carry out desktop research in order to establish the fact of the complaint and determine whether a site visit is necessary.
-Not every site, which is the subject of the complaint, will need to be visited.
+An officer will initially carry out desktop research to establish the facts of the complaint and determine whether a site visit is necessary.
+Not every site which is the subject of a complaint will need to be visited.
 A visit will only be made to establish facts and investigate the matter further.
-The officer will, wherever necessary take measurements and photographs of the development and activity taking place.
+The officer will, wherever necessary, take measurements and photographs of the development and activity taking place.
 There are situations where more than an initial site visit would be required to evidence a breach such as an alleged change of use.

-In most cases, if a visit is required an officer will visit the site under investigation within 25 working days of receiving the complaint, unless it relates to a Listed Building or TPO which will we aim to visit within 1 working day.
-Due to the nature of planning enforcement work, the majority of site visits will be made without prior arrangement.
+In most cases, if a visit is required an officer will visit the site under investigation within 25 working days of receiving the complaint, unless it relates to a Listed Building or Tree Protected Order (TPO) or is within a Conservation Area, which will we aim to visit within 1 working day.
+Due to the nature of planning enforcement work, most site visits will be made without prior arrangement.
 Planning enforcement officers will carry approved identification which will be produced for inspection on request.